HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_wearables_dev_guide/content/voltmx.wearable_namespace_functions.md

 voltmx.wearable.putDataItem(path,payloadTable,statusCallback) ;
 {% endhighlight %}

-Example 2
+### Example 2

+{% highlight VoltMx %}
-{% highlight voltMx %}// Take a picture with camera widget and send it to the android wear. rawBytes = null;
+// Take a picture with camera widget and send it to the android wear. rawBytes = null;

 function onCaptureCallbackOfCamera()